Thrainthepain/eveerrormonitor/SECURITY.md

 If you discover a security vulnerability in the Eve Online Crash Monitor, please report it responsibly:

 ### Where to Report
-- **Issues**: Create an issue on the project repository with the label "security"
+- **Email**: Create an issue on the project repository with the label "security"
 - **Private Disclosure**: For sensitive vulnerabilities, contact the maintainer directly

 ### What to Include